Wilhelm Röntgen: Personal life

-Röntgen was married to Anna Bertha Ludwig for 47 years until her death in 1919 at age 80.
-In 1866 they met in Zürich at Anna's father's café, Zum Grünen Glas.
-They got engaged in 1869 and wed in Apeldoorn, Netherlands on 7 July 1872; the delay was due to Anna being six years Wilhelm's senior and his father not approving of her age or humble background.
+Röntgen was married to Anna Bertha Ludwig for 47 years until her death in 1919 at the age of 80.
+In 1866, they met in Zurich at Anna's father's café, Zum Grünen Glas.
+They became engaged in 1869 and wed in Apeldoorn, Netherlands, on 7 July 1872; the delay was due to Anna being six years Wilhelm's senior and his father disapproving of her age or humble background.
 Their marriage began with financial difficulties as family support from Röntgen had ceased.

-They raised one child, Josephine Bertha Ludwig, whom they adopted at age 6 after her father, Anna's only brother, died in 1887.
+They raised one child, Josephine Bertha Ludwig, whom they adopted as a 6-year-old after her father, Anna's only brother, died in 1887.